timothydhughes/markov_chains/README.md

 }
 ```

 View the tests and the library's documentation to see other examples of how to use the library properly.
+If you know the size of your matrix, use the static types, otherwise, use dynamic.
 The crate re-exports three libraries at the root, and the crate as it is would not be possible without them.
-Its best to use the re-exported crates so the version stays compatible.
+Its best to use the re-exported crates so the versions stays compatible.
 As of right now  [specialization](https://github.com/rust-lang/rust/issues/31844), [const generics](https://github.com/rust-lang/rust/issues/44580), and [generic associated types](https://github.com/rust-lang/rust/issues/44265) would make this library a lot more ergonomic.
 If you do use this library and discover any issues, please open an issue on GitHub or contact me.

 ## Contributing